-During the 3-minute Setup Period, teams shall place their computing platforms on a designated surface near the Radar Base.
-The surface should provide at least two 10A five-hole power outlets supplying utility power, a video signal transmission cable for connecting the official display devices (with an HDMI Type A plug), and an official display device.
+During the Three-Minute Setup Period, teams shall place their computing platforms on a designated surface near the Radar Foundation.
+The surface should provide at least two 10 A five-hole power outlets supplying utility power, a video signal transmission cable for connecting the official display devices (with an HDMI Type A plug), and an official display device.
 A monitor not larger than 23 inches and some input devices such as a mouse and keyboard for the computing platform can also be placed on the surface.

-- S73 The Referee System of a Radar can only be mounted on the Computing Platform. - S74 No wireless receiving device can be used on computing equipment.
-If a receiving device cannot be removed, it must be set as disabled in the operating system. - S75 The Main Controller Module and Power Management Module must conform to the module installation standards and be firmly installed on the Radar computing platform.
-The referee system and the computing platform can share the same power supply or use the batteries designated by the RMOC for this season. - The alternating current provided by the organizer is 220V 50Hz, and the power outlets are based on the Chinese national standards.
-Teams shall prepare their own power supply adapters as needed. - The RMOC only ensures the normal operation of the official display device on the Radar Base and the HDMI cable provided by the RMOC.
+S96 The Referee System of a Radar can only be mounted on the Computing Platform.

+- S97 No wireless devices shall be installed or used on the computing platform.
+If the wireless device cannot be removed, it needs to be set to disabled in the operating system. - S98 The Main Controller Module and Power Management Module must conform to the module installation standards and be firmly installed on the Radar computing platform.
+The referee system and the computing platform can share the same power supply or use the batteries designated by the RMOC for this season. - The alternating current provided by the organizer is 220 V 50 Hz, and the power outlets are based on the Chinese national standards.
+Teams shall prepare their own power supply adapters as needed. - The RMOC only ensures the normal operation of the official display device on the Radar Foundation and the HDMI cable provided by the RMOC.
 Teams must resolve connection issues on their own.